AnhadSawhney/TiBasicMath/README.md

 3. Select `prgm` (7)
 4. Move the cursor to the program.
 If it has a `*` before it it is archived.
 Press `enter` to archive/unarchive the selected program.

-# USER INPUT FOR SIMPLIFY AND NEWSIMPL:
+# User Input Formatting for SIMPLIFY and NEWSIMPL:
 Format must be `(X-@)(X-@)(X-@)...(X-@)*@+(X-@)(X-@)(X-@)...(X-@)*@`
 ### Terminology:
 `(X-@)(X-@)(X-@)...(X-@)*@` is a word